keerthikaA2006/UI-UX-Experiment1/README.md

 # UI-UX-Experiment1

 ## Aim:

-To Explore the fundamentals of UI and UX, Differentiate between UI and UX using real-world case studies,Illustrate the relationship between UI and UX in design, Demonstrate various UI/UX design tools in detail.
+ To explore the Hands-on UI/UX Experiments

 ## Algorithm:
 1. **Learn the Basics**
    Understand what UI (visual design) and UX (user experience) mean, and why both are important.